-Pollite, alongside OCEM Energy Technology S.R.L, recently installed fibreglass approach masts at Tbilisi International Airport, Georgia as part of a project to upgrade the instrument landing system from CAT I to CAT II.
+Pollite, alongside OCEM Energy Technology S.R.L, installed fibreglass approach masts at Tbilisi International Airport, Georgia as part of a project to upgrade the instrument landing system from CAT I to CAT II.
 With light heights of up to 16m, Pollite’s innovative mid-hinge design was used to allow for easy installation and east lowering for lamp maintenance.

 Tbilisi International Airport in Georgia has seen passenger numbers more than double from 2009 to 2015 and has been rated amongst the top 10 airports in Eastern Europe for passenger satisfaction.
 This latest upgrade will allow landing in reduced visibility, increasing passenger numbers further.